angvzrz/nqueens-problem/README.md

-# Getting Started with Create React App
+# N Queens problem

+Project for showcasing solutions of the N Queens problem.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+UI was made with React and TailwindCss.

 ## Available Scripts